-Here are four topics with simple exercises you could undertake before springing into action as a volunteer manager.
+Here are four steps with simple exercises for you to undertake before springing into action as an applauded volunteer manager of a successful volunteer program!

 - What is there to discover about your organisation

-- How can you actually understand what the organisation needs from the volunteer community
+- What the organisation needs from the volunteer community

-1. Getting on the same page with your whole organisation
+1. Discovery: getting on the same page with your whole organisation

 Understanding your role and position in the organisation is a priceless starting point when you’re starting out as a volunteer coordinator.
 And having a good overview of the whole system is a jackpot for starting off with the right foot.
 Your organisation may have good onboarding processes where you may be handed this information on a silver platter.
 Lucky you!
 More often it’s still likely you need to go full-on into detective mode and figure out the state of things yourself.